backpack45.com home of Shepherd Canyon Books

 TransPanama Trail

 This is a trail in making.
 The first half opened in 2009, and now (2011) the first ever thruhike of the trail is in progress, mapping the second part of the trail as part of the thruhike.
-For more information look at the TranPanama Trail map and website.
+For more information look at the TranPanama Trail thru hike.
 In addition, follow thruhiker Rick Morale's blog.
 Scroll down the blog.
 It is not all in Spanish.

 Extraordinary long distance trekkers: